jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 </p>
 &nbsp;

-I parsed 300 images of Simpsons character faces into the classifier and plotted the confidence level of the top class for both LLLA and the softmax models.
-Again, we'd expect this distribution to be closer to 0.33 (random chance).
+I parsed 300 of these Simpsons character faces into the classifier and plotted the confidence level of the top class for both LLLA and softmax models.
+Again, since these are garbage images, we'd expect this distribution to be closer to 0.33 (random chance).

 &nbsp;